ZhangGroup-MITChemistry/Schake_GNN/README.md

  2. Wang, Y.; Chodera, J. D. Spatial Attention Kinetic Networks with E(n)-Equivariance. *arXiv* **2023**, arXiv:2301.08893.
  3. Schütt, K. T.; Sauceda, H. E.; Kindermans, P.-J.; Tkatchenko, A., Müller, K.-R. SchNet - A deep learning architecture for molecules and materials. *J. Chem.
 Phys.* **2018**, *148*, 241722.

-## DISPEF Datasets
+## DISPEF Subsets
 Most GNNs are designed and optimized to produce accurate predictions for small molecule datasets.
 Our custom **D**ataset of **I**mplicit **S**olvation **P**rotein **E**nergies and **F**orces contains over 100,000 proteins ranging in size from 16 to 1,022 amino acids, along with their implicit solvation free energies (a many-body energy term) and corresponding forces.
-These datasets enable evaluation and future design of GNNs for large, biologically-relevant proteins.
+DISPEF enables evaluation and future design of GNNs for large, biologically-relevant proteins.

-The larger subsets of the DISPEF dataset, referred to as "lim2000", "res400", and "res400+" in our manuscript, will be made publically available on a suitable data hosting website.
+The larger subsets of DISPEF, referred to as "lim2000", "res400", and "res400+" in our manuscript, will be made publically available on a suitable data hosting website.
 We'll add the link here as soon as they are available.

-The smaller subset of the DISPEF dataset used to assess the computational cost of GNNs is available [here](datasets/).
+The smaller subset of DISPEF used to assess the computational cost of GNNs is available [here](datasets/).

-Note that to load all DISPEF dataset files, the file [dataset_prep.py](datasets/dataset_prep.py) must first be imported.
-For an example of how to load a DISPEF dataset file, see [this Jupyter Notebook](var_size_batch_sampler/example_using_var_size_batch_sampler.ipynb).
+Note that to load all DISPEF subset files, the file [dataset_prep.py](datasets/dataset_prep.py) must first be imported.
+For an example of how to load a DISPEF subset file, see [this Jupyter Notebook](var_size_batch_sampler/example_using_var_size_batch_sampler.ipynb).

-If using the DISPEF dataset, please cite our work.
+If using any of the DISPEF subsets, please cite our work.

 ## Size-dependent batch sampler
-To conduct training on our protein datasets, we constructed a custom PyTorch batch sampler.
+To conduct training on DISPEF, we constructed a custom PyTorch batch sampler.
 Unlike a typical batch sampler that bins a user-set, fixed number of samples into each batch, our custom batch sampler instead bins molecules based on a running tally of the total number of atoms of all molecule samples added to that batch.
 This ensures more efficient utilization of GPU memory during training.

 Code implementing this custom batch sampler, along with a Jupyter Notebook showing how to implement it, can be found [here](var_size_batch_sampler).
 If using this batch sampler, please cite our work.